hashicorp/terraform-provider-aws/website/docs/r/dms_endpoint.html.markdown

 * `certificate_arn` - (Optional, Default: empty string) ARN for the certificate.
 * `database_name` - (Optional) Name of the endpoint database.
 * `elasticsearch_settings` - (Optional) Configuration block for OpenSearch settings.
 See below.
 * `extra_connection_attributes` - (Optional) Additional attributes associated with the connection.
+  For available attributes for a `source` Endpoint, see [Sources for data migration](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html).
-For available attributes see [Using Extra Connection Attributes with AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html).
+  For available attributes for a `target` Endpoint, see [Targets for data migration](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.html).
 * `kafka_settings` - (Optional) Configuration block for Kafka settings.
 See below.
 * `kinesis_settings` - (Optional) Configuration block for Kinesis settings.
 See below.
 * `mongodb_settings` - (Optional) Configuration block for MongoDB settings.
 See below.